zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ```

 Once the model is trained, calling the [`compile_brevitas_qat_model`](../developer-guide/api/concrete.ml.torch.compile.md#function-compile_brevitas_qat_model) from Concrete-ML will automatically perform conversion and compilation of a QAT network.
 Here, 3-bit quantization is used for both the weights and activations.
+The `compile_brevitas_qat_model` function automatically
+identifies the number of quantization bits used in the Brevitas model.

 <!--pytest-codeblocks:cont-->